PickNikRobotics/pick_ik/doc/INSTALL.md

 colcon mixin update default
 ```

-4. Build the workspace.
+5. Build the workspace.

-NOTE: For now, there is no binary release for [RSL](https://github.com/PickNikRobotics/RSL), so you must add the `shared` Colcon mixin as follows:
+NOTE: To correctly build [RSL](https://github.com/PickNikRobotics/RSL), so you must add the `shared` Colcon mixin as follows:

 ```shell
 cd /path/to/your/workspace